Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - You want a better job

 - Your boss is the problem

 - Your salary is not sufficient

 - You would love this opportunity because of the company’s reputation

 Reasoning such things, you are likely to be rejected even if you crack the technical part.

 There are different ways to answer this specific question.
 For example you might say,

 - I have enjoyed my current job and the team I am working with, but this opportunity fits me very well with the things I’ve planned for my career in the near future.

 - I enjoy teamwork and hence looking for an opportunity for interesting projects.
-I heard you are having some great projects in the pipeline.
+I heard you have some great projects in the pipeline.
 I must tell you, those are aligned with my interests.